Sequoyah Constitutional Convention

 The Sequoyah Constitutional Convention was an American Indian-led attempt to secure statehood for Indian Territory as an Indian-controlled jurisdiction, separate from the Oklahoma Territory.
 The proposed state was to be called the State of Sequoyah.

 The convention drafted a constitution, drew up a plan of organization for the government, put together a map showing the counties to be established, and elected delegates to go to the United States Congress to petition for statehood.
 The convention's proposals were put to a referendum in Indian Territory, and received overwhelming endorsement by voters.
 However, the delegation received a cool reception in Washington, D.C., due to party politics, and failed to secure its goals.

-Although unsuccessful, the convention paved the way for the creation of the U.S. state of Oklahoma.
+Although unsuccessful, the convention led to the creation of the U.S. state of Oklahoma.

 Background

 The Five Civilized Tribes and other tribes in Indian territory were generally opposed to local and national efforts for statehood.
 As mandated by the 1898 Curtis Act, however, United States recognition of tribal governments were to end March 4, 1906, as part of a federal push toward assimilation of Native Americans.

 James A. Norman (Cherokee) promoted a constitutional convention to organize an American Indian state.
 In a 1904 pamphlet he suggested naming the state "Sequoyah" to honor the Cherokee who had developed the Cherokee syllabary, the first independently created written form of an indigenous language in North America.
 In July 1905, William Charles Rogers, principal chief of the Cherokee Nation, and Green McCurtain, principal chief of the Choctaw Nation issued a call for a convention.
 The call was amended in late July to add the names of Pleasant Porter and principal chief of the Creek Nation, John Brown principal chief of the Seminoles.
 Douglas Johnston, Governor of the Chickasaw Nation, opposed calling the convention, so his nation was represented by William H. Murray.